 The docker daemon monitors API request and control docker objects like containers, images, volumes, and networks.
 For managing docker services, a daemon can also communicate with other daemons.

 The docker client is the major way that provides communication between many dockers users to Docker.
-The client sends commands (docker API) used by the users such as docker run to the dockerd.
-To manage docker services, docker client can be communicated with more than one daemon.
+The client sends commands (docker API) used by the users such as docker run to the docked.
+To manage docker services, docker clients can be communicated with more than one daemon.

 Docker images, containers, networks, volumes, plugins, etc. are the docker objects.

-If we are working on a few containers, it’s easy to manage the application on docker engine itself.
+If we are working on a few containers, it’s easy to manage the application on the Docker engine itself.
 If deployment includes several containers and services, it’s difficult to manage without the help of these purpose-built tools.

 Docker Compose is used for simplifying the process of developing and testing multi-container applications.
 It creates a YAML file and determines which services to be included in the application.
 It can deploy and run containers using a single command.
 It’s a command-line tool that takes a specially formatted descriptor file to assemble applications out of multiple containers and run them in concert on a single host.
 You can also define nodes, storage, configure service dependencies using Docker Compose.

 More advanced versions of these behaviors—what’s called container orchestration—are offered by other products, such as Kubernetes and Docker Swarm.

 Docker includes its own orchestration tool called Docker Swarm.
 It allows you to manage multiple containers deployed across several host machines.
 The major benefit of using it is providing a high level of availability for applications.